 (Concord, NH) –Congresswoman Annie Kuster (NH-02), the lead Democrat on the House Veterans’ Affairs Subcommittee on Oversight and Investigations, announced today that she will convene a field hearing of the Subcommittee in New Hampshire to examine reports of quality of care issues at the Manchester VA Medical Center.

-Congresswoman Annie Kuster (NH-02), a member of the House Committee on Veterans’ Affairs, released the following statement in observance of Memorial Day:
+(Washington, DC) – Congresswoman Kuster (NH-02), a member of the House Committee on Veterans’ Affairs, today voted to pass a bipartisan compromise to reauthorize the Choice Program.

 In The News

 U.S. Rep. Ann McLane Kuster, D-NH, applauded the announcement on Dec.
 15, 2015, that the New Hampshire Department of Justice has been awarded nearly $400,000 to strengthen the justice system’s response to sexual violence, according to a press statement.

 Over Thanksgiving, our bipartisan delegation had the privilege of visiting Afghanistan to honor our troops and to receive briefings on security, the political transition in Afghanistan and counter-terrorism initiatives.
 On Thanksgiving Day, we ate with the soldiers and got to meet with service members from our home states.

 As the Representative for New Hampshire’s Second District, it is my responsibility to look out for the best interests of my constituents.
 This is a responsibility that I do not take lightly.

 As college tuition rates continue to soar, Congresswoman Ann Kuster and higher education experts gathered Friday at Salem High School to help students and their families prepare for what to expect.